 10. Impact Analyses

-The PDP-WT recommends that the Policy Development Process Procedure Manual describe the option for the GNSO Council to require that an impact analysis be conducted if appropriate or necessary prior to the vote for the initiation of a PDP.
-Such an impact analysis could include the assessment of the economic impact, the impact on competition, the impact on consumer choice and/or protection, etc.
+The PDP-WT recommends that the PDP Manual describe the option for the GNSO Council to request that an impact analysis be conducted, if appropriate or necessary, prior to the vote for the initiation of a PDP.
+Such an impact analysis could include: the assessment of the impact on: (i) the public interest, (ii) the security, stability and resiliency of the DNS, (iii) competition, consumer trust and consumer choice, and (iv) international participation [as well as the impact on human rights].

 11. Resources and Prioritization

-The PDP-WT believes that the GNSO Council should prioritize PDPs and ensure that the resources exist (both staff and volunteer) upon the initiation of a PDP.
-In light of theupcoming GNSO Council Prioritization activity, the PDP-WT is deferring the specifics of how such prioritization can be achieved pending the outcome of such activity.
+The PDP-WT believes that the GNSO Council should take into account the resources available, both volunteers from the community as well as ICANN staff, when making its decision on whether or not to initiate a PDP.

-The PDP-WT is considering the notion of having a fast-track procedure that would allow for a more timely PDP in cases where such urgent action is deemed to be necessary while at the same time ensuring broad participation and avoiding gaming.
-The PDP-WT hopes to receive further input from the community on which elements such a procedure should contain and how it would work in practice, during the public comment period.
+The PDP-WT discussed the notion of a fast-track procedure extensively but did not come to agreement on whether such a process is truly needed, and if so, what such a fast-track procedure might look like.
+The PDP-WT recommends that the GNSO Council re-evaluates the need for a fast-track procedure in due time as part of the review of the new PDP, as it is of the view that the new PDP will offer additional flexibility and would allow for ‘faster’ PDPs provided that the necessary resources are available without the need for a formal ‘fast track’ process.

 Stage 2 - GNSO Council Review of the Issues Report and Initiation of the Policy Development Process

 1. Flexibility when launching a policy development process

 The PDP-WT recommends modifying the timeframes currently included in clause 3 of Annex A – “Initiation of a PDP” to reflect current practice and experience.
-In addition, it proposed to add language to codify the current practice that any can request the deferral of the consideration of an initiation of a PDP for one Council meeting
+In addition, it proposed to add language to codify the current practice that any voting Council member may request the deferral of the consideration of an initiation of a PDP for one Council meeting.

-The PDP-WT recommends that further guidance be included in the Policy Development Process Manual on how to deal with situations where further flexibility is required e.g. additional research, ensuring that the Council provides clear indications on expected timing of next steps.
+The PDP-WT recommends that further guidance be included in the PDP Manual on how to deal with situations where further flexibility is required e.g. additional research, ensuring that the Council provides clear indications on expected timing of next steps.

-2. Consider an appeals mechanism in case the GNSO votes against initiating a PDP requested by an AC
+2. Consider an appeals mechanism in case the GNSO Council votes against initiating a PDP requested by an AC

-The PDP-WT recommends that no special formal appeals mechanism be developed.
-However, the PDP-WT recommends that the GNSO Council be required to state its reasons for a PDP after receipt of an Issues Report.
+The PDP-WT recommends that if the GNSO Council votes to not initiate a PDP following an Issue Report requested by an Advisory Committee (AC), the AC or its representatives should have the opportunity to meet with representatives of the GNSO to discuss the rationale for the rejection and why the AC feels that reconsideration is appropriate.
+Following this meeting, the AC may submit a statement to the GNSO Council requesting a re-vote on the initiation of a PDP and giving its rationale for such a request.
+This process may be followed just once for any given Issue Report.

 3. Should the approved voting thresholds apply to the entire GNSO Council or just members present (as is current practice)?

-As it is expected that a recommendation for absentee voting / ballot will be included in the GNSO Council Operating Rules, the PDP-WT considers this question no longer valid as all Councillors will have the opportunity to vote whether they are present at the meeting or not, therefore no recommendation is made in relation to this issue.
+As it is expected that a recommendation for absentee voting / ballot will be included in the GNSO Council Operating Rules, the PDP-WT considers this question no longer valid as all Councillors will have the opportunity to vote whether they are present at the meeting or not, therefore no recommendation is made with respect to this issue.

 4. Where in the process is chartering done?